Fire Retardant

 Willow Oak Quercus phellos

-The leaves are quite unlike an Oak: narrow with smooth edges like a willow, entirely without the deep lobes that characterise the Oaks.
+Up to 20m.* The leaves are quite unlike an Oak: narrow with smooth edges like a willow, entirely without the deep lobes that characterise the Oaks.
 With its liking for moist sites and dainty semi-weeping habit it is not hard to see how it came by the name of Willow Oak.
 From warm south eastern USA.
 Yellow and orange autumn colour.
-Up to 20m.
+See more →

 Golden Robinia